GueroudjiAmal/Recup/README.md

 # Metadata Collection from Dask Workloads:

 ## Dask Workflow Example:
-The [image processing notebook](https://github.com/GueroudjiAmal/Recup/image-rocessing.ipynb) from [Dask examples](https://github.com/dask/dask-examples/) contains an image processing pipeline.
+The [image processing notebook](https://github.com/GueroudjiAmal/Recup/image-processing.ipynb) from [Dask examples](https://github.com/dask/dask-examples/) contains an image processing pipeline.
 In this version, we use the distributed scheduler of Dask rather rath plain Dask.
-The notebook has been edited for this work purpose: Metadata data collection from Dask Distributed Workflows.
+The notebook has been edited for this work purpose: Metadata Collection from Dask Distributed Workflows.

 The Screenshot [video](Media/Dashboard.webm) in this repo shows the Dashboard of a Dask Cluster running the image processing notebook. we can see how the workflow progresses, the distribution of the tasks over threads, the occupancy of the workers, and so on.

-More documentation on the performance profiling and Dask Dashboard are [here](https://docs.dask.org/en/stable/debugging-performance.html)
+More documentation on the performance profiling and Dask Dashboard are [here](https://docs.dask.org/en/stable/debugging-performance.html).

 ## Dask Metadata Data Map
 In a typical Dask workload, several metadata can be collected.
 These metadata can be represented in several layers ( Job level, Dask configuration, Task graph, Task, Runtime …)